-Developmental delay is when a child's development lags behind what is considered normal for their age; in other words, he or she does not reach their developmental milestones at the expected times.
+Developmental delay is when a child's development lags behind what is considered normal for his/her age; in other words, he or she does not reach developmental milestones at the expected times.
 In children with PHACE syndrome, the developmental delay may be due to a structural brain abnormality or brain damage from strokes or seizures.
-Developmental delays can occur in gross motor function (sitting, crawling, walking, drawing), fine motor function (holding a pencil) or language (speaking, reading).
+Developmental delays can occur in gross motor function (sitting, crawling, walking, drawing), fine motor function (holding a pencil), or language (speaking, reading).

 How is developmental delay diagnosed and treated?

-Children with mental retardation have below-average intellectual function and also lack skills necessary for daily living.
-Unlike developmental delay (where children do reach their milestones eventually), children with mental retardation have permanent deficiencies in certain areas.
+Children with intellectual disability (formerly referred to as mental retardation) have below-average intellectual function and also lack the skills necessary for daily living.
+Unlike developmental delay (where children do reach their milestones eventually), children with intellectual disability have permanent deficiencies in certain areas.
 Neuropsychological testing provides a formal assessment of a child's cognitive functioning (processing of thoughts and information).
 This testing can determine whether a child has any cognitive deficits and provide formal assessment of deficits in daily living skills.
-Additionally, this testing may be helpful in determining the child's special educational needs.
-Children with mental retardation may benefit from speech or occupational therapy and may need special educational classes.
+Additionally, this testing may be helpful in determining a child's special educational needs.
+Children with intellectual disability may benefit from speech or occupational therapy and may need special educational classes.